wp-plugins/opensearchserver-search/readme.txt

 = Requirements =

  * WordPress 3.0.1 or higher
- * A running instance of OpenSearchServer 1.3 or higher
+ * A running instance of OpenSearchServer 1.3 or higher (OpenSearchServer 1.5.11 is required for searching into attachments)

 = Installing an OpenSearchServer instance =